 Nanomaterials must be labelled in the list of ingredients with the word 'nano' in brackets following the name of the substance.

-According to Art.16 (10a) the Commission has to consult all EU country authorities and publish a catalogue of all nanomaterials used in cosmetic products placed on the market, including those used as UV-filters, colourants and preservatives in a different section, indicating the categories of cosmetic products and the reasonably foreseeable exposure conditions.
+According to Regulation (EC) No 1223/2009 Article 16 (10a) the Commission has to publish a catalogue of all nanomaterials used in cosmetic products placed on the market.
+Nanomaterials used as UV-filters, colourants and preservatives must be specified in a different section.
+The catalogue should indicate the categories of cosmetic products and the foreseeable exposure conditions.

 Responsible persons electronically notify the European Commission with information on nanomaterials in their products through the cosmetic products notification portal.
 The catalogue is based on this information.